A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better

 The key contributions of this work are as follows:

-\begin{itemize} \item \textbf{Development of high-precision ED models:} We introduce a novel ED model, Skipping Density Precise Edge Detection (SDPED), which achieves SOTA performance with fewer parameters.
-SDPED employs deep architectures with CSDB, a structure previously unexplored in ED.
-Notably, our models do not require multi-scale supervision, challenging the widely held belief that such supervision is essential for ED.
+\begin{itemize} \item \textbf{Task-Adaptive High-Precision Architecture:} We introduce Skipping Density Precise Edge Detection (SDPED), a parameter-efficient yet powerful model for high-performance edge detections.
+By incorporating CSDB—a structure not previously adapted to ED in a task-aware manner—we demonstrate that dense architectural mechanisms from SR can be transferred to ED tasks with several modifications.
+Notably, our models do not require multi-scale supervision, challenging the widely held belief that such supervision is essential for extracting complex edge features.

-\item \textbf{Introduction of a novel data augmentation strategy:} We propose a data augmentation method that incorporates noiseless edge maps into training, enabling models to achieve improved performance on noiseless data.
-This method provides a potential solution to the issue described in 2) and Fig. \ref{fig:Noiseless}.
+\item \textbf{Ideal Prior Guidance via Noiseless Data:} We propose a novel data augmentation method that treats training labels as noise-free input samples.
+As far as we know, this provides the first feasible way to introduce "perfect knowledge" into ED training, which aims to mitigate the impact of human-annotation noise.
+This paradigm of label-to-data learning is potentially generalizable to a broad range of supervised tasks in image processing and related domains, especially in tasks where ground-truth labels can only be obtained by human annotations, which unavoidably induces noise.

-\item \textbf{Comprehensive experimental validation:} We conduct extensive experiments to validate our approaches, demonstrating their effectiveness through quantitative and qualitative analyses. \end{itemize}
+\item \textbf{Comprehensive Validation and Scientific Evaluation:} Through extensive experiments on multiple datasets, we demonstrate that our framework achieves SOTA performance under the strictest benchmark, particularly in Average Precision (AP).
+Moreover, we also provide an analysis demonstrating that such strict evaluations are essential for fair and high-precision comparison of ED models. \end{itemize}